‘MUSIC IS FUNDAMENTALLY IMPORTANT TO PEOPLE. IT’S NOT DISPOSABLE – NOR ARE THE ARTISTS WHO CREATE IT.’

 IS THE CURRENT MODEL GOOD FOR MUSIC IN GENERAL?

 Songwriters want to be handled pretty.
 Streaming is becoming the new and sole metric of ‘success’ amongst sure partners, which I disagree with.
-There are more facts that everyone is attempting to collate, look at and recognize, nearly in actual time.
+There are more facts that everyone is attempting to collate, look at, and recognize nearly in actual time.

 What does all of it suggest?
 I’m now not sure.
 It may also all be noise.
 I assume the notion of whether something is extremely good, culturally significant, or sincerely movements you are being discounted.